C22-PS119/ml-true-sight/README.md

 # TrueSight ML Project Documentation
 ## Project Overview
 This repository contains all ML related files.
 The Main ML model Created using IndoBERT as base model and use transfer learning to create News Credibility Prediction.
-You can access the notebook file that we use to train our model in this repository [[Train Model]News Prediction with indoBert-base-p1.ipynb](https://github.com/C22-PS119/ml-true-sight/blob/main/%5BTrain_Model%5DNews_Prediction_with_indoBert_base_p1.ipynb) and here's the [Example](https://github.com/C22-PS119/ml-true-sight/blob/main/%5BTrain_Model%5DNews_Prediction_with_indoBert_base_p1.ipynb) of loading saved model
+You can access the notebook file that we use to train our model in this repository [[Train Model]News Prediction with indoBert-base-p1.ipynb](https://github.com/C22-PS119/ml-true-sight/blob/main/%5BTrain_Model%5DNews_Prediction_with_indoBert_base_p1.ipynb) and here's the example of loading saved model [[Load_Model]News_Prediction_with_indoBert_base_p1.ipynb](https://github.com/C22-PS119/ml-true-sight/blob/main/%5BTrain_Model%5DNews_Prediction_with_indoBert_base_p1.ipynb)

 ## News Credibility Prediction Model
 ### Training Recap